nmurilo/BeholderWifi/README.md

 Options:

         -s      send reports to syslog instead to console.
-        -a      add new networks in initial network table (usual option) -r      regular expression to check essid name variations (case insensitive by default) -m      regular expression to check disappeared essid name -c      clever mode.
+        -a      add new networks on the initial network table (usual option) -r      regular expression to check essid name variations (case insensitive by default) -m      regular expression to check disappeared essid name -c      clever mode.
 Detect similar essid based on same length and similar name.
 Regular expression is not used here.